|

 find that in searching for one thing, you'll stumble across

-many other great drum ideas.
+many other great drum ideas during drum practice.
+So, let those

 108. "A Prescription":